Initiatives in Aircraft Flight Operations

 This allows for more optimal fuel planning and flight routes, thereby reducing CO2 emissions.

-7.During Descend
+7.During Descent

 Promoting an Energy-Efficient Descent Method